-Cash flows from capital and related financing activities include all capital plant funds and related long term debt activities (excluding depreciation and amortization of bond premiums, since these are non-cash transactions), as well as capital gifts, grants and appropriations.
-This has remained relatively consistent over the 5-year period presented herein.
+Cash flows from capital and related financing activities include all capital plant funds and related long-term debt activities (excluding depreciation and amortization of bond premiums, since these are non-cash transactions), as well as capital gifts, grants and appropriations.
+This has decreased significantly from prior year due to the FY2019 Capital Appropriations being paid near the end of FY2018.
+Additionally, there was a reduction in the cash required on deposit to the bond trustee at year-end.